hansaskov/BlenderBin/README.md

 ```bash
 pip install -e BlenderProc
 ```
-Then we will add somme of out dependencies to the BlenderProc environment
+Then we will inject extra dependencies to the BlenderProc environment
 ```bash
 blenderproc pip install GitPython dacite open3d
 ```